Pros & Cons of Copper vs PEX Piping

-In short, PEX-A piping is the better solution to be using for your plumbing projects however, in this article we are going to examine the pros and cons of both pex and copper piping.
+In short, PEX-A piping is the better solution to be using for your plumbing projects however, in this article we are going to examine the pros and cons of both copper vs pex piping.
 We will explain the reasons behind the answer to using copper or pex in detail.

 Copper is a shiny metal that is often used for a good amount of plumbing projects, Copper pipe and fittings are used to connect the water supply system in a great many homes till date mostly by handymen.
 The cost of using copper is relatively higher than PEX (66 percent costlier), copper is promptly accessible at all home enhancement and tool shops.
 Copper’s greater expense is predominantly because of the cost of mass copper.